jhodevstuff/meshinfo-fe/README.md

   - GPS coordinates with a Google Maps link
   - Public Key
 - **Detailed view of collected data within a certain time period**
-  - Graphical overview of uptime
-  - Graphical representation of battery level
+  - Overview of battery/voltage level, traceroutes, online-state and position map preview
+- **Map**
+  - Node map
-  - Information from automatically executed traceroutes
+  - Visulized traceroutes
+  - Detailed infos
 - **Configurable views**
   - Detailed or compact view
   - Sort the nodes
   - Add filters to only see specific nodes
 - Multiple master nodes can provide their data in a single dashboard
-- Shortcut to an external map (MQTT, etc.)

 ![screenshot](screenshots/screenshots.jpg)